quarkuscoffeeshop/quarkuscoffeeshop-counter/README.md

-# quarkus-cafe-core project
+# Quarkus Coffeeshop Core Microservice

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Requirements

+*Docker*
+You need Docker Desktop to run the tests because the application uses Testcontainers, which use Docker, for testing

+*Docker Compose*
+It is easy to develop locally using Docker Compose to spin up the services the application depends on.
+You can of course install MongoDB and Kafka locally, but the instructions will refer to Docker

+## Working Locally

-## Environment variables
+### Environment variables

 Quarkus' configuration can be environment specific: https://quarkus.io/guides/config